 8. Add SEO Title and Descriptions for Product Categories

 Each product category in WooCommerce has its own page.
 This page contains similar products, which increases the keyword density for your targeted keywords.
 This makes product category pages more significant for WooCommerce SEO.

 You can further optimize product category pages by adding a title and description to them.
-AIOSEO allows you to set SEO title and description for each category on your WooCommerce store.
+AIOSEO allows you to set SEO titles and descriptions for each category on your WooCommerce store.

-Simply go to Products » Categories page and click on the edit link below a category.
+Simply go to the Products » Categories page and click on the edit link below a category.

 On the edit screen, scroll down to AIOSEO Settings and click on the category title in the snippet preview.
 AIOSEO will now display edit fields to enter your own custom SEO title and description for the product category.

 9. Track WooCommerce Customers in Google Analytics

 The most important part of an effective SEO strategy is data.
 You need to learn where your users are coming from, how they found your store, what products they looked at, and what are they doing on your WooCommerce site.